- Cardonald Campus

-After studying this course, you can go on to study British Sign Language Studies Level 2 (SCQF Level 5) which can further lead on to Higher or PDA for those wishing to work towards becoming a BSL Support Worker or Interpreter with further study and training.
+After studying this course, you can go on to study the British Sign Language Level 1 Award which can lead to further study including British Sign Language Studies Level 2 (SCQF Level 5), Higher or PDA, for those wishing to work towards becoming a BSL Support Worker or Interpreter with further study and training.

 Making an application

 For courses starting in August, you can make up to two applications.

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.